Selim Al Deen: Early life and education

-Deen was born as Mainuddin to Mofizuddin Ahmed and Firoza Khatun in Shenerkhil village of Sonagazi Upazila of Feni on 18 August 1949.
+Muhamed Mianudin Ahmed was born on 18 August 1949 to Mofizuddin Ahmed and Firoza Khatun in the village of Senerkhil in Sonagazi, Feni, then part of the Noakhali district of East Bengal.
 He was the third of their seven siblings.
 He assumed this pen name later.
 His school life started in 1954.
 He travelled with his father to different parts of the country and received education in many institutions as his father was doing a transferable government job in the department of Customs and Excise.
 He passed matriculation examination in 1964 from Mongal Kandi Bohu Mukhi High School and ISc from Feni College in 1966.

-In 1967m he was admitted to the University of Dhaka to study Bengali literature.
+In 1967, he was admitted to the University of Dhaka to study Bengali literature.
 But later he graduated from the Karatia College, Tangail.
 He came back to the University of Dhaka and obtained his MA degree from the Bengali Department.
 In 1995, he earned his PhD from Jahangirnagar University.
 His first job was in an advertising firm as a copywriter.
 In 1974, he joined Jahangirnagar University as a lecturer.
 He married Begaumjadi Meherunnisa Parul the same year.